Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 Obesity is a chronic disease affecting increasing numbers of children, teens and adults.
-Obesity rates among children in the U.S. have doubled since 1980 and have tripled for adolescents.
+Obesity rates among children in the U.S. have doubled since 1980 and have tripled for teens.
 About 17% of children aged 2 to 19 are considered obese, compared to over 35% of adults who are considered obese.

 Earlier onset of type 2 diabetes, heart and blood vessel disease, and obesity-related depression and social isolation in children and teens are being seen more often by healthcare professionals.
 The longer a person is obese, the more significant obesity-related risk factors become.
-Given the chronic diseases and conditions associated with obesity and the fact that obesity is difficult to treat, prevention is extremely important.
+Given the chronic diseases and conditions associated with obesity and the fact that obesity is hard to treat, prevention is extremely important.

 A primary reason that prevention of obesity is so vital in children is because the likelihood of childhood obesity persisting into adulthood increases as the child ages.
 This puts the person at high risk of diabetes, high blood pressure, and heart disease.